MA in Text & Performance Studies with distinction from King’s College London & The Royal Academy of Dramatic Art (RADA)

 Over the years he has mentored many theatre-makers, directors, and emerging writers in South Africa and the UK, and has a respected track record of working alongside established local and international playwrights in the development of their plays.

-In the USA he has served as dramaturg on Syracuse Stage’s 2021 production of Athol Fugard’s ‘MASTER HAROLD’…AND THE BOYS and is currently working with San Jose Stage on the world-premiere of L. Peter Callender’s STRANGE COURTESIES.
+In the USA he has served as dramaturg on Syracuse Stage’s 2021 production of Athol Fugard’s ‘MASTER HAROLD’…AND THE BOYS and with San Jose Stage on L. Peter Callender’s STRANGE COURTESIES.

 Greg’s work in the UK includes HUMANS AT WORK, WHEN SWALLOWS CRY, VERSTÄNDNIS [UNDERSTANDING] and creating IN OUR SKIN under commission as Associate Artist at the Midlands Arts Centre (MAC) which drew on verbatim interviews to depict the lives of gay men living in Birmingham and Johannesburg.